 Director of Technical Development/ Acting Secretary: Brandon Haworth

-Brandon is a PhD Candidate in Computer Science working in areas of crowd simulation, biomechanics, architecture, speech rehabilitation, and gaming technology.
+Brandon is a PhD Candidate in Computer Science working in areas of crowd simulation, biomechanics, artificial intelligence, architecture, speech rehabilitation, and digital games.
 His PhD research aims to utilize simulation of biomechanics in locomotion to improve representation in animation and the built environment.
-In the recent past, he worked on creating and developing the computational geometric translations of speech tasks and developing games to make them engaging – or, in other words, wielding math and graphics for social change!
+In the recent past, he worked on creating and developing the computational geometric translations of motor speech tasks and developing games to make Parkinsonian and Post Stroke speech rehabilitation more engaging.
 Generally, he seeks out anti-heroes and bio & sci-fi & fantasy & queer narratives.
-Lately, he’s enjoying the emotion captured in Jeff Lemires' line and water colour work, and the humanity and animality found in Jillian Tamaki's character work.
 Brandon aims to make the digital archiving and searchability of comics as robust and user friendly as possibly, while researching ways to change our understanding and testing of physical cataloguing.

 Volunteer Coordinator: Hailey Mullock